 For instance, the number of cogs on two gears is often chosen to prime among themselves, to create an even contact between every cog of both wheels and avoid unnecessary wear and damage — but this is not technically an application of prime numbers.

-The moment when primes became really important was in the 1970s when it was first announced that prime numbers could serve as the basis of public-key cryptography algorithms.
+The first moment when primes became really important was in the 1970s when it was first announced that prime numbers could serve as the basis of public-key cryptography algorithms.
 In other words, every time you use the internet to send an encrypted message (like you probably do daily), it uses an algorithm based on prime numbers, specifically because they’re so mysterious and hard to assess.

 Prime numbers also play a part in fields such as quantum mechanics and abstract algebra.
-Perhaps even more intriguing, prime numbers have been shown to also play a role for some biological species.
+Perhaps even more intriguing, prime numbers have been shown to also play a role in some biological species.
 The cicadas of the genus Magicicada, for instance, spend most of their time as grubs beneath the ground.
 They emerge after 7, 13, or 17 years — all prime numbers.
 This is not a coincidence, biologists believe: cicadas emerge in this fashion to prevent predators from synchronizing with their lifecycle.
 In addition to the many applications of prime numbers in mathematics, modern research seems to indicate that at least in some cases, prime numbers also play a role in other fields.

 Prime number research is far from over.
 Undoubtedly, there are many more prime mysteries waiting to be uncovered — this is only scratching the surface.